 Hailing from Chicago, Illinois, Calvin has been in radio since 2001 as host of a late night show on WVOE.
 He completed his undergraduate degree in kinesiology from the University Of Northwestern-St. Paul and his master’s in business and industry education from the University of Minnesota.
 In 2010 he was awarded the Jane Matteson Jazz Educator of the Year, and in 2011 was the National Association of Black Storytellers 1st place winner of the “Signifying and Testifying” Tall Tales Contest.
 Recently, he was featured with Arizona Storytellers Project.
 Calvin performs freelance voice work and has narrated a collection of audio books on Audible.
 As a well-rounded athlete and fitness expert, he spends down time exercising and playing sports.
 Calvin is a vocalist, a percussionist and a thespian with a number of years of experience in performance.

-Calvin hosts the weekly Blues and R&B radio show Blue Friday every Friday from 7pm to 8pm (MST) on KRDP.
-Likewise, her serves as one of the main anchors of DSM’s cultural affairs program Soul Star Live, broadcast M-F at 10am and Saturdays at 7am on KRDP.
+Calvin hosts the weekly Blues and R&B radio show Blue Friday every Friday from 9pm to 10pm on KRDP.
+Likewise, he serves as one of the main anchors of DSM’s cultural affairs program Soul Star Live, broadcast M-F at 12noon on KRDP.